-Join Garrick Chow for an in-depth discussion in this video Playing with compression, part of Up and Running with FL Studio.
+Join Garrick Chow for an in-depth discussion in this video Playing with compression, part of Learning FL Studio.

 Here in this final chapter, I want to give you a quick overview of three of the plugins…that are most commonly used in nearly all audio projects, regardless of the particular…application you're working in.…These are Compression, EQ, and Reverb and Delay.…Now, I want to stress that these are just going to be overviews to introduce you to…these tools and how to operate the modules here in FL Studio.…Compression, EQ, and Reverb and Delay are each complex topics, and if you really want to understand…the details and specifics, I encourage you to check out the audio courses from our Foundations…of Audio series that cover them.
 But let's start with compression.…